LaraFB/3-ano/README.md

 As a user, I want to set goals so that I can work for a specific objective.
 ***
 ##### User Story 7
-As a user, I want to see the monthly budget so that I can make adjustments as needed.
+As a user, I want to see the monthly budget so that I can adjust as needed.
 ***
 ##### User Story 8
 As a user, I want to extract data from reports in PDF and Excel, so that I can share and analyze my expenses.
 ***
 ##### User Story 9
-As a student, I want to reset the monthly budget, which is the amount of money I have available per month, so that I can start a new period of financial control.
+As a student, I want to reset the monthly budget, so that I can start a new period of financial control.
 ***
 ##### User Story 10
 As a student, I want to view the transaction history so that I can review my past financial activities.
 ***
 ##### User Story 11
-As a student, I want to view the use of my academic scholarship so that I can keep track of the scholarship usage and decide on the best way to manage it.
+As a student, I want to view the use of my academic scholarship so that I can keep track of its usage.
 ***
 ##### User Story 12
-As a user, I want to view expenses by categoria, so that I can understand in which categories I spend the most money.
+As a user, I want to view expenses by category, so that I can understand in which categories I spend the most money.
 ***
 ##### User Story 13
 As a working student, I want to add money to my budget, so that I can keep the budget updated.